TeriChyou/TerryBoo/README.md

 ### Auto trigger

-- If gumi or fox stays up and send message in a certain time, the system will automatically warm them.
+- If gumi or fox stays up and send message in a certain time, the system will automatically warn them.